Airflow Summit 2025 is coming October 07-09. Register now to secure your spot!

 Wait for a message in a queue

-Below is an example of how you can configure an Airflow DAG to be triggered by a message in Apache Kafka.
+Below is an example of how you can configure an Airflow Dag to be triggered by a message in Apache Kafka.

 from airflow.providers.apache.kafka.triggers.msg_queue import KafkaMessageQueueTrigger